 This morning I was involved in a flurry of activity, as it is the day for dry garbage collection.
 Out went all the boxes we couldn’t seem to get rid of!
 Fueled by the same enthu, I also scraped the pigeon shit off the verandah floor.
 Gosh, those pee-gens are so annoying.
 God knows what they eat where and then come and relieve themselves in our verandah.
 Lucky it is bathed in sunlight and the stuff dries up so I can scrape it off.
 If not, imagine!
 Short of spending a small fortune to grill off the verandah – I can’t think of a way to get rid of the rascals.
 Hmm.
 I have nothing against them.
 I only object to their dirty habits.
 Creeps.

-Finally, we are on our way to setting up a system in place for our waste management.
+Finally, we are on our way to setting up a system in place for waste management.
 We had a few meetings last week as we were told by the BBMP that they are no longer bound to collect garbage from buildings with more than 50 apartments.
 Trying to find a way around that.
 They’ve become super strict about segregation and are imposing fines for defaulters.
 But you know, Mi, people can be real crazies.

 I wonder when they will ever understand they have a responsibility and duty as citizens?
 In spite of the rules and processes in place, we still have disgusting residents who don’t care.
 It is a thankless job and an ongoing annoyance.
 Even if the majority of residents comply, non-segregation makes everyone liable to be fined – just like one or two students in a class get the whole class punished.
-Why, we still see people in posh cars flinging their garbage bags on the road, en route to wherever they’re going.
+Why, we still see people in their scooters flinging their garbage bags on the road, en route to wherever they’re going.
 Grrr!

 I wish you were here to accompany me on my walks on the terrace.
 The evenings are lovely with fabulous sunsets and lots of birds around.
 I just can’t take my eyes off the sky, the kites that perch on the tallest terrace and then fly around.

-Remember how we used to place two chairs apart right under the fan, hang a wet bed-sheet across them and then lay down under it to enjoy the cool breeze?
+Remember how we used to place two chairs apart right under the fan, hang a wet bed sheet across them, and then lay down under it to enjoy the cool breeze?
 It is also time to get the kasi towels out – they are best for rinsing and hanging around the neck!

 Time for a coffee….without sugar.